ag4ve/ag4ve.github.io/content/post/Currency-Trading.md

 Market cap is the worth in normal (fiat) currency of the whole market.
-This can be determined by multiplying coins in circulation by the last completed transaction for USD/EUR/YUN/etc (if the coin is only traded in bitcoin or ethereum, you'd have to determine the number of ethereum or bitcoin all of that particular coin is worth and then convert that).
+This can be determined by multiplying coins in circulation by the last completed transaction for USD/EUR/YUN/etc (if the coin is only traded in Bitcoin or Ethereum, you'd have to determine the number of Ethereum or Bitcoin all of that particular coin is worth and then convert that).
 After this is done for all coins, you add these values together - this is your market cap.